coinbase-samples/exchange-sdk-go/README.md

 enabled.
 Ensure that Exchange API credentials are stored in a secure manner.

 ```
-credentials := &credentials.Credentials{}
+credentials, err := credentials.ReadEnvCredentials("EXCHANGE_CREDENTIALS")
-if err := json.Unmarshal([]byte(os.Getenv("EXCHANGE_CREDENTIALS")), credentials); err != nil {
+if err != nil {
-    log.Fatalf("unable to deserialize exchange credentials JSON: %v", err)
+    panic(fmt.Sprintf("unable to read exchange credentials: %v", err))
 }

 httpClient, err := core.DefaultHttpClient()
 if err != nil {
-    log.Fatalf("unable to load default http client: %v", err)
+    panic(fmt.Sprintf("unable to load default http client: %v", err))
 }

 client := client.NewRestClient(credentials, httpClient)
 ```

-There are convenience functions to read the credentials as an environment variable (exchange.ReadEnvCredentials) and to deserialize the JSON structure (exchange.UnmarshalCredentials) if pulled from a different source.
-The JSON format expected by both is:
+There are convenience functions to read the credentials as an environment variable (credentials.ReadEnvCredentials) and to deserialize the JSON structure (credentials.UnmarshalCredentials) if pulled from a different source.

+To set up your credentials, add the `EXCHANGE_CREDENTIALS` environment variable to your `~/.zshrc` file:

 ```
-{
-  "apiKey": "",
-  "passphrase": "",
-  "secretKey": "",
-}
+export EXCHANGE_CREDENTIALS='{
+    "apiKey":"YOUR_API_KEY",
+    "passphrase":"YOUR_PASSPHRASE",
+    "signingKey":"YOUR_SIGNING_KEY"
+}'
 ```

+After adding this line, run `source ~/.zshrc` to load the environment variable into your current shell session.

 Coinbase Exchange API credentials can be created in the Exchange web console under Settings -> APIs.

 ## Accessing the API

-Once the client is initialized, make the desired call.
-For example, to [list accounts](accounts/list_accounts.go), pass in the request object, check for an error, and if nil, process the response.
+After initializing the client, you need to set up the appropriate service to access specific API endpoints.
+For example, to [list accounts](accounts/list_accounts.go), initialize the accounts service, pass in the request object, check for an error, and, if nil, process the response.

 ```
 accountsSvc := accounts.NewAccountsService(client)